andrew1007/mrfa-demo/article/part3.md

 Memoizing operations in data structures is the last piece of the puzzle for highly optimized applications that are fast and maintainable.
 But memoizing operations that are derived from (essentially) a mini database is difficult.
 It requires an intuitive understanding of how the state tree changes as data is mutated, added, and removed from it.

+## Commenting on the React Compiler
+There is plenty of talk about a new feature: The [React Compiler](https://react.dev/learn/react-compiler).
+It markets itself as the answer to suppressing useless rerenders "for free".
+But in reality, a technology like this is not a free pass to be undisciplined.
+Poorly-designed apps have useless rerenders embedded within their DNA.
+No novel technology (short of AI code refactoring) will ever fix foundational performance issues.

+But learning about effective memoization and normalized state tree design is still a worthy endeavor.
+These concepts are platform-agnostic.
+Any technology, library, or framework will benefit from this knowledge.

 ## Seeing State Tree as Nodes

 Mutations are easiest to understand when `state` is treated like nodes in a tree data structure.
 Moving forward, a colored node will denote a node that will fail strict equality; either a change in value, reference, or both.